iSAQB® DSL - Advanced Level Certification

 Certification & Exam

-This module awards 10 credit points in the technological competence area and 20 credit points in the methodical competence area toward the Advanced Level certificate.
+This iSAQB® DSL module counts toward preparation for the CPSA-A certification and, upon successful completion, awards 10 credit points in the technological competence area and 20 credit points in the methodical competence area.
+After the course, you receive a certificate of attendance; you can count the credit points toward admission to the CPSA-A exam.

 What You Will Achieve